cloudflare/cloudflare-docs/content/pages/framework-guides/deploy-a-vitepress-site.md

 # Deploy a VitePress site

-[VitePress](https://vitepress.dev/) is a [Static Site Generator](https://en.wikipedia.org/wiki/Static_site_generator) (SSG) designed for building fast, content-centric websites.
+[VitePress](https://vitepress.dev/) is a [static site generator](https://en.wikipedia.org/wiki/Static_site_generator) (SSG) designed for building fast, content-centric websites.
 VitePress takes your source content written in [Markdown](https://en.wikipedia.org/wiki/Markdown), applies a theme to it, and generates static HTML pages that can be easily deployed anywhere.

 In this guide, you will create a new VitePress project and deploy it using Cloudflare Pages.